Juan555/Grain-Portal-/README.md

 Run `grunt` to start up grunt + livereload if you're working on frontend files.

 Run `gulp` to start up nodemon + livereload if you're working on backend files.

+## Running

+To get website working locally, run `grunt` in a Terminal window, then run `gulp` in another Terminal window.
+The former will be on port 3000, and the latter on port 4000